etianen/django-reversion/docs/api.rst

 ::

-    from reversion import revisions
+    from reversion import revisions as reversion

-**Note:** If using django-reversion < 1.10, import the low-level API using ``import reversion as revisions``.
+**Note:** If using django-reversion < 1.10, import the low-level API using ``import reversion``.

 Registering models with django-reversion
 ----------------------------------------

 If you're already using the :ref:`admin integration <admin>` for a model, then there's no need to register it.
-However, if you want to register a model without using the admin integration, then you need to use the ``revisions.register()`` method.
+However, if you want to register a model without using the admin integration, then you need to use the ``reversion.register()`` method.

 ::

-    from reversion import revisions

-    revisions.register(YourModel)
+    reversion.register(YourModel)

-``revisions.register`` can also be used as a class decorator, with or without arguments.
+``reversion.register`` can also be used as a class decorator, with or without arguments.

 ::

-    from reversion import revisions
+    @from reversion import revisions as reversion.register

-    @revisions.register
     class YourModel(models.Model):
         ...

-    @revisions.register(format='yaml')
+    @from reversion import revisions as reversion.register(format='yaml')
     class YourOtherModel(models.Model):
         ...

 **Warning:** If you’re using django-reversion in a management command, and are using the automatic ``VersionAdmin`` registration method, then you’ll need to import the relevant ``admin.py`` file at the top of your management command file.

 **Warning:** When Django starts up, some python scripts get loaded twice, which can cause 'already registered' errors to be thrown.
-If you place your calls to ``revisions.register()`` in the ``models.py`` file, immediately after the model definition, this problem will go away.
+If you place your calls to ``reversion.register()`` in the ``models.py`` file, immediately after the model definition, this problem will go away.

 Creating revisions